Sava-Statkov/AI-Website-Critic/README.md

 # AI Website Critic

-A fun, brutally honest, and AI-powered website reviewer!
+A fun AI-powered website reviewer.
-Enter a URL and get a hilarious, sarcastic, but surprisingly insightful critique instantly.
+Enter a URL and get a sarcastic, but surprisingly insightful critique instantly.

 ---

-## 📜 Description
+##  Description

 **AI Website Critic** is a web application that combines a responsive frontend with a Python Flask backend.
 It sends user-provided website URLs to OpenAI's GPT-3.5 model, which then generates a playful and witty review.